LoveCommunity/flutter_scope/README.md

 Note: [ValueListenableBuilder](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html) is a build-in widget from flutter framework.

 `ValueListenableBuilder` is a standard way to transform listenable value to widget.
-But this library provide another option called `StatesBuilder` to map state to widget, it has composition capability.
+But this library provide another option called `StatesBuilder`, it has composition capability.

+`StatesBuilder` is based on `States` which is similar to dart `Stream`, so let's introduce `States` first.

 ### Usage of `States`

 `States` is a sequence of `state`.

-It will replay current state synchronously, and emit following state asynchronously or synchronously.
+It will replay current state synchronously, then emit following state asynchronously or synchronously.

 Example in pure dart: